edthorman/mirantis/docs/getting-started.md

 $ launchpad apply
 ```

-The `launchpad` tool connects to the infrastructure you've specified in the `cluster.yaml` with SSH or WinRM connections and configures everything needed on the hosts.
-Within few minutes you should have your cluster up-and-running.
+The `launchpad` tool uses with SSH or WinRM to connect to the infrastructure you've specified in the `cluster.yaml` and configures everything needed on the hosts.
+Within few minutes you should have your cluster up and running.

 ## Interact with your cluster